netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 **Customize all registrations**

-You can also define a custom route for UserOne but in this case remember to override the RegistrationController in addition to create the route and the controller for UserOne
+You can also define a custom route for UserOne but in this case remember to override the RegistrationController and create the route and the controller for UserOne

 ```php
 <?php